Restore Text First, Enhance Image Later: Two-Stage Scene Text Image Super-Resolution with Glyph Structure Guidance: Experiment

-We combine synthetic data (built upon LSDIR~\citep{li2023lsdir} with text rendered via LBTS~\citep{tang2023scene} and Real-ESRGAN~\citep{wang2021real} degradation) and real paired data from Real-CE~\citep{ma2023benchmark} and UltraZoom-ST. Misaligned pairs in Real-CE are filtered and reannotated, yielding 337 training and 188 testing pairs.
-Stage 1 uses cropped text regions and is trained using an IDM-based architecture~\citep{zhang2024diffusion} with combined segmentation and reconstruction losses.
-Stage 2 is based on Stable Diffusion 3.5~\citep{esser2024scaling} and employs a tile-based inference strategy~\citep{yu2024scaling,hu2025text}; it is pretrained on synthetic data and fine-tuned on real data.
-More detailed information can be found in the Appendix~\ref{Appen:Implement}.
+We combine synthetic data (built upon LSDIR~\cite{li2023lsdir} with text rendered via LBTS~\cite{tang2023scene} and Real-ESRGAN~\cite{wang2021real} degradation) and real data from Real-CE~\cite{ma2023benchmark} and UZ-ST. Misaligned pairs in Real-CE are filtered and reannotated, yielding 337 training and 188 testing pairs.
+Stage 1 uses cropped text regions and is trained using an IDM-based architecture~\cite{zhang2024diffusion} with combined segmentation and reconstruction losses.
+Stage 2 is based on Stable Diffusion 3.5~\cite{esser2024scaling} and employs a tile-based inference strategy~\cite{yu2024scaling,hu2025text}; it is pretrained on synthetic data and fine-tuned on real data.
+For more details, see the \cref{Appen:Implement}.

-\subsection{COMPARISON RESULTS}
+\subsection{Comparison Results}